cabhijith/Text2Image/README.md

 # Text2Image
 Text2Image is a new way to classify text.
 It aims to convert corpus of texts and represent them as Images.
 Here is a brief explanation of the work.
 Please refer to ```Text2Image.pdf``` for a more in-depth documentation.
 The code is a .ipynb in the form .html.
-It can found as ```Code.html```
+It can found as ```Code.html```.
+The data used for this experiment can be found [here](https://github.com/cabhijith/Fake-News/blob/master/fake_or_real_news.csv.zip)

 <hr>